ajduberstein/county_centroids/README.md

 # county_centroids
-County centers by county name from OpenStreetMap Nominatim in October 2019
+United States county centers by county name from OpenStreetMap Nominatim in October 2019